Fedihosting-Foundation-Forks/fep/fep/c0e0/fep-c0e0.md

 This document describes [ActivityPub] emoji reactions.

+## History

+Misskey supports emoji reactions since version [10.97.0](https://github.com/misskey-dev/misskey/releases/tag/10.97.0) (2019).
+Pleroma supports emoji reactions since version [2.0.0](https://pleroma.social/announcements/2020/03/08/pleroma-major-release-2-0-0/) (2020).

 ## Requirements

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC-2119].

 ## EmojiReact activity

+`EmojiReact` activity type is considered to be a part of [LitePub] vocabulary.
+Its full IRI is `http://litepub.social/ns#EmojiReact`.

-`EmojiReact` activity is similar to `Like` activity.
-In addition to standard properties of `Like` activity, it MUST have a `content` property.
+This activity is similar to `Like` activity.
+In addition to standard properties of `Like` activity, `EmojiReact` activity MUST have a `content` property.
 Reaction content MUST be either a single unicode grapheme, or a shortcode of a custom emoji.
-If custom emoji is used, `EmojiReact` activity MUST have a `tag` property containing a single `Emoji` object (which is specified in [Mastodon documentation](https://docs.joinmastodon.org/spec/activitypub/#Emoji)).
+If custom emoji is used, `EmojiReact` activity MUST have a `tag` property containing a single `Emoji` object (which is specified in [Mastodon ActivityPub extension documentation](https://docs.joinmastodon.org/spec/activitypub/#Emoji)).

+An actor can generate multiple `EmojiReact` activities for a single `object`.

 Example with unicode emoji: